llm-workflow-engine/llm-workflow-engine/README.md

 ### Builtin variables

-The wrapper exposes some builtin variables that can be used in templates:
+LWE exposes some builtin variables that can be used in templates:

  * `{{ clipboard }}` - Insert the contents of the clipboard